chakchurina/embedding-model-selection/README.md

 Since we work in the pharmaceutical industry, this is a great starting point.
 But if your field is, say, legaltech, BEIR might not be as relevant.

-So, while BEIR and MTEB can help shortlist candidate models, the final decision still requires further evaluation.
+Thus, while BEIR and MTEB can help shortlist candidate models, the final decision still requires further evaluation.

 ### Manual Annotation